More About Herbal Medicine at Herbactive Health Clinic

 Our prices are realistic and lower than all who have equivalent extracts.
 See our prices

-If you are visiting the Godshaer/HERBACTIVE site
+If you are visiting the Godshaer/HERBACTIVE site (Godshaer was the previous name of Herbactive)

-because you landed up here somehow or you heard about it and had to have a look for yourself, go into the various areas and I guarantee you’ll find something that you’ll like, the EHA tonic,, or the history of herbalism or the information about Hawthon or Horny Goat Weed, or the fascinating story about the Godshaer herb, after which the Clinic and Shop was named.
+because you landed up here somehow or you heard about it and had to have a look for yourself, go into the various areas and I guarantee you’ll find something that you’ll like, the EHA tonic,, or the history of herbalism or the information about Hawthorn or Horny Goat Weed, or the fascinating story about the Godshaer herb, after which the Clinic and Shop was named.

 What’s in a name? what’s special about Godshaer Fern? – we named our first clinic after this herb